DARPA-ASKEM/terarium/testing/manual/model-configuration-input.md

 11. Add uncertainty to a parameter (e.g., apply uncertainty to β, setting it from constant to uniform with min 0.81 and max 0.99).
 12. Use the **Save As** button to create a new configuration.
 Confirm that the changes persist.

-### 6. Revert Changes
+### 6. Reset Changes
-1. For any configuration where changes have been made but not saved, click the **Revert** button.
+1. For any configuration where changes have been made but not saved, click the **Reset** button.
 2. Verify that all unsaved changes are discarded and the configuration reverts to its original state before any modifications were made.